belzecue/Terrain3D_wiki/Home.md

 For all other known issues not on this list, see [Issues](https://github.com/outobugi/Terrain3D/issues).

+### Alpha Release Notes

+* Setting up texturing might be a bit of a challenge right now.
+We overlooked PNG support, and it only works with DDS files.
+See [Textures](Textures)

 ### Implemented Features

 * Geometric Clipmap Mesh Terrain (See [System Design](System-Design))